GHRik/GHRik/README.md

 ### currently gaining knowledge:
  - [C++](https://github.com/GHRik/CXX-exercises) - check my repo to see how i am learn c++ :star_struck:
- - OpenCV(...) - in this repo i will commit some easy project using openCV
+ - [OpenCV](https://github.com/GHRik/openCV-exercises) - in this repo i will commit some easy project using openCV
  - DeepLearning(...) in this repo i will start my journey of deep learning!

 ### If i have free time: